replikativ/replikativ/README.md

 # Roadmap

+- Add authentication to kabel and then to replikativ
 - Implement useful CRDTs (LWW-register, OR-set, counter, vector-clock, ...) from techreview and other papers and ship by default.
 - Improve error-handling and handle reconnections gracefully.
 [WIP with PR pending, already in full.monty]
 - Drop publication with missing values and unsubscribe form CRDT in fetch middleware, allows peers to opt-out to partial replication.